JoeyStanley/real/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 When putting this together, I was surprised at how much I had to say.
 As it turns out, getting the Pillai score and the Bhattacharyya's Affinity isn't perfectly straightforward, especially if you want to do it for all your speakers individually.
 The techniques in this tutorial cover a wide range of R skills, ranging from relatively basic stuff to more advanced things.
 So, to keep this post as light as possible, I've moved all non-essential topics to [Part 2](vowel-overlap-in-r-advanced-topics).
 By the end of this one, you'll be able to get these measures in your own data.
 If you find it to be buggy, you want to learn more, or you have some additional R background, try looking at the next one too.

-I'll also say that this is not the first tutorial on calculating these measurements in R. Laruen Hall-Lew has already provided some R code in [her 2010 paper](https://www.research.ed.ac.uk/portal/files/16379107/Improved_representation_of_variance_in_measures_of_vowel_merger.pdf).
+I'll also say that this is not the first tutorial on calculating these measurements in R. Lauren Hall-Lew has already provided some R code in [her 2010 paper](https://www.research.ed.ac.uk/portal/files/16379107/Improved_representation_of_variance_in_measures_of_vowel_merger.pdf).
 Dan Johnson has code for Bhattacharyya's Affinity in his [2015 NWAV presentation](https://danielezrajohnson.shinyapps.io/nwav_44/).
 And Chris Strelluf's [new 2018 volume](https://files.warwick.ac.uk/cstrelluf/browse#faveR) comes with the code used for his analysis as well.
 Hopefully this tutorial will provide some additional clarity in a way that complements what others have done.

 ## 1. Data prep